 This past summer we took a trip out west.
 We had an extended weekend and wanted to see a few different sites, but Zion was at the top of our list.
+If looking for what to pack for Zion National Park check my post out here.
 We arrived into Las Vegas airport and took a drive to stay in La Verkin, Utah.
 We stayed in La Verkin because of the availability and affordability.
 Springdale, which is right at the entrance of Zion National Park was quite expensive for what was left.
 Since we got in late the night before we didn’t get the earliest start.
 Which when I say earliest we were still up by 7am heading to the park.
 La Verkin is about a 20 minute drive to Zion’s entrance.

 8:00am -Arrive at Zion National Park.

 If you get there early enough you can park in their parking lot and walk right up to the shuttle system.
 If you arrive any later than 9am during the peak summer months you may have to park in town and get a shuttle to the entrance, which adds on more time.
 Shuttles run every 7-15 minutes.
 When we arrived there was already a bit of a line but nothing awful.
 Get off the bus stop at “Weeping Rock” to hike Observation Point.

 Observation Point is a strenuous 8 mile (round trip) hike.
 It takes about 4-6 hours to complete.
 Along the way you get to see Echo Canyon and views a stunning view of Zion’s Canyon.
 With the hike’s 2,100 feet elevation gain you get a great view of the Angel’s Landing formation at Observation Point.
 We ate snacks along the way then our lunch at the top of Observation Point with a grand view of Zion.
 We packed about 3 liters of water each for this hike in the summer heat and almost went through all of our water by the end of the trail, it was hot!
 So prepare!